karthikeya30811/karthikeya30811/README.md

 ### 👨‍💻 About Me

 - 🔭 I’m currently working on:
-  `⚡ Real-time Kanban Board`,
   `🧠 Chrome Extension for Review Summarization`